Food quantity labelling requirements and exemptions

 The accepted ways to do this are either:

 - The outer package can be marked with the total quantity of all the packages.
-For example, if the outer package contains 3 separately packed packages each weighing 500g net:
+For example, if the outer package contains 3 separately packed packages each NET WEIGHT 500 g:

 - The outer package can be marked with the number of packages contained in the outer package and the quantity of each of those packages.
 For example, if the entire package contains: